Robust expected improvement for Bayesian optimization: Implementation and benchmarking

 \subsubsection{Higher dimension}

 Our final set of test functions comes from the Rosenbrock family \citep{Dixon1979},

 defined in arbitrary dimension $d$.
 Originally in $[-2.48, 2.48]^d$, we again scale to $[0, 1]^d$.
-Although our focus here will be on $d=4$, visualization easier in 2d.
+Although our focus here will be on $d=4$, visualization easier in 2d. \blu{Appendix \ref{app:highdim} provides results for a 6d variation, which are quite similar.}

-The top-left panel of Figure \ref{fig:rosenbrock2d} shows a visual with outputs on the log scale for a 2d case.
+The top-left panel of Figure \ref{fig:rosenbrock2d} shows outputs on the log scale (2d).
 Here $x^*=(0.75, 0.75)$ and $x^r=(0.503, 0.525)$ when $\alpha = 0.1$.
-A 2d visual of this adversary is in the bottom-left panel.
+A visual of this adversary is in the bottom-left panel.
 In 2d, we set $\theta=0.9$ and in 4d, we use $\theta = 0.05$.
 Results for 2d are in the top row (middle and right panels), and for 4d are in the bottom row, respectively.
 REGO shines in both cases because $x^*$ is in a peaked region and $x^r$ is in a shallow one.
 EGO with post hoc adversary does well early on, but stops improving much after about 150 acquisitions. {\tt StableOPT} has the same issues of sampling around $x^r$ that we have seen throughout -- never actually sampling it.